Aerial Rigging in Proscenium Theaters

 Online Zoom class with Craig Lewis and Dr. Delbert Hall

 This class, co-taught by Craig Lewis and Dr. Delbert Hall, will cover the basics of proscenium theater terminology, how a fly system works, and how to approach aerial rigging in a proscenium theater.
 This class is intended for people who already have a basic understanding of aerial rigging - for example, people who have previously attended Aerial Rigging Fundamentals with Craig Lewis, Hall Rigging Academy, or any other basic aerial rigging class.
+This class assumes NO previous knowledge of proscenium theaters or theatrical rigging, and will start by covering the basic parts of a proscenium theater, and the basic functionality of single purchase, double purchase, and hemp house fly systems.
 A recorded version is NOT for sale, but will be made available to those who attend the class live.
+This class is expected to last two hours, but could potentially run over up to three hours with questions.

 Upcoming Class Dates: